PrestaShop/docs/themes/partials/notifications.rst

   </aside>

-Add message in your front controller
+Add your own message in your front controller
 --------------------------------------

-Your front controller holds the 4 following variables, they are arrays and they hold messages as string.
+Your front controller holds the 4 following variables.

 * $this->error
 * $this->success
 * $this->warning
 * $this->danger

+They are PHP arrays, and they hold messages as string.

-Since PrestaShop 1.7 you can redirect AND display a message after.
+Since PrestaShop 1.7, you can redirect AND display a message after an action.

 .. code-block:: php